3ev/3ev-vagrant/README.md

 	sudo launchctl load /Library/LaunchDaemons/homebrew.mxcl.dnsmasq.plist

+To restart Dnsmasq unload it and then load it again.
+To unload:

+	sudo launchctl unload /Library/LaunchDaemons/homebrew.mxcl.dnsmasq.plist

 Finally, add `127.0.0.1` to your DNS Servers on your Mac.
 Make sure it is the first entry.

 ## Create your projects directory